 I’m going to tell you why you should be looking for an internship during your studies, not after you finished your degree.

 For graduated designers it’s different.
 Some disciplines, such as interaction designers, are swallowed up like freshly baked doughnuts these days.
 In other parts of the creative industry we still occasionally see graduated students asking for internships.
 The issue arises when you, hat in hand, tell me that you are willing to work for little or no pay “just to gain experience”.

 Yes, we are hiring both interns, university graduates and experienced designers.
 We have vacant positions in Oslo, Copenhagen and Stavanger.
 We' love to hear from you!

 Don't downgrade yourself

-- The agency ends up hiring a new intern.
+The agency ends up hiring a new intern.
 And history repeats itself.
-It’s fine, they think, because everyone else is doing it to.
+It’s fine, they think because everyone else is doing it too.

 It's not fine!
 This is devaluating design.
 This is why the world has labour unions and wage regulations which you for some reason think doesn’t apply to the creative industry.
 There is a reason why you don’t see lawyers offering free services, and doctors treating patients in their spare time.

 Like lawyers and doctors you are a highly competent resource, and the currency of competence is time.

 In every context I have ever worked as a designer, including in-house and agency work across all kinds of public and private sectors, designers add enormous value!
 Designers achieve results that amaze the executives, project managers, engineers, marketers, and the number crunchers.
 A part of their amazement comes from the designer's inexhaustible attitude to finding improvements, pushing for the extra mile, challenging the existing, and we should never stop improving.
 But, the one thing we should never question is the value of our time.
 Look around and you will see the proof: Governments are looking to design and innovation communities to rework public services.
 Businesses are betting their bucks on future services developed by designers.